MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Designing-the-Logical-Structure.md

 author: Femila
 ---
 # Designing the Logical Structure

+>Applies To: Windows Server Technical Preview

 Active Directory Domain Services (AD DS) enables organizations to create a scalable, secure, and manageable infrastructure for user and resource management.
 It also enables them to support directory-enabled applications.

 A well-designed Active Directory logical structure provides the following benefits:

--   Simplified management of MicrosoftÂ® WindowsÂ®â€“based networks that contain large numbers of objects
+-   Simplified management of Microsoft® Windows®–based networks that contain large numbers of objects

 -   A consolidated domain structure and reduced administration costs